dfe-analytical-services/ees-data-screener/future_development.md

 + Neaten up the error messages by using break and next instead of stop to decide what messages are shown
  + Try using ifelse and break/next with the col_type check
+ + Also see if I can remove the need for 'this will show warnings' messages and get everything to pass/fail
 + Fix the issue with £ symbol

 ## Future ideas